2ral/Modelizer/README.md

 # Modelizer

-## Learning Program Models using Generated Inputs
+## Learning Program Behavioral Models from Synthesized Input-Output Pairs

+This repository contains the implementation of the Modelizer framework that was presented in the paper ["Learning Program Behavioral Models from Synthesized Input-Output Pairs"](https://arxiv.org/abs/2407.08597) by Tural Mammadov, Dietrich Klakow, Alexander Koller, and Andreas Zeller.

 The readme file and documentation for the framework are currently being updated.
 Please periodically check back for updates.

 ### Required Executables
 - Python _ver.
 3.10_ or higher
 - Pandoc _ver.
-2.19.2_
+2.19.2_ (only for the replication of the experiments)

 The subjects that were evaluated in the paper and their Python bindings require Python _ver.
 3.10_.
 However, if you plan to use the framework with other subjects, you can use more recent versions of Python.